run-ai/docs/docs/platform-admin/aiinitiatives/org/projects.md

 ## Projects table

-The Projects table can be found under Projects in the Run:ai platform.
+The Projects table can be found under __Organization__ in the Run:ai platform.

 The Projects table provides a list of all projects defined for a specific cluster, and allows you to manage them.
 You can switch between clusters by selecting your cluster using the filter at the top.